WeiyingZhao/WeiyingZhao.github.io/_pages/MultiSARCD.md

 Generalized likelihood ratio test (GLRT) is used to detect times of interest:

-Start changing time
+Start changing time:
     When detecting the start changing time in the time series, the image pair similarity is calculated with the reference of the first image.

-Maximum change time
+Maximum change time:
     Generally, the abrupt changes are associated with large change magnitude.
 The maximum logarithm of GLRT  is supposed to be the maximum change.

-Maximum change significance
+Maximum change significance:
     In case of a slowly changing time series, the last changed point in the time series is used as the reference point.

-Stop changing time
+Stop changing time:
     For the detection of stop changing time, the last changed point in the time series is used as the reference point.